 Health services provided by medical specialists and other health professionals who do not have first contact with patients are considered providers of secondary care.
 This includes ‘acute care’ which is considered short-term treatment of a serious injury or period of illness, usually relatively urgent.
 Secondary health care can also refer to ongoing services not necessarily provided in the hospital, such as psychiatrists, physiotherapists and occupational therapists.

 Highly specialised health care, often for inpatients and on referral from a primary or secondary health professional, is considered tertiary care.
 This often includes particularly complex medical or surgical procedures.

-This is a direct link to the section of The Victorian Department of Health's website covering consumer participation.
+This is a direct link to the section of The Victorian Department of Health and Human Services's website covering consumer participation.
 Links to the "Doing it with us not for us" strategic direction and related resources can be found here.

 Victorian Health Plan

 The Victorian Health Plan is Victoria's plan for a healthier future.
 The plan reflects the government's commitment to delivering the best healthcare outcomes possible and ensuring people are as healthy as they can be.
 The foundation of the Victorian Health Plan is the Victorian Health Priorities Framework 2012–2022.

 Medicare is the primary funder of health care in Australia.

 Medicare benefits schedule

 The Medicare Benefits Schedule (MBS) is a Department of Health publication which is also updated regularly and maintained by the Department.